Humanoid Locomotion and Manipulation: Current Progress and Challenges in Control, Planning, and Learning: Whole-body control

 A strict task hierarchy can be ensured through a cascaded hierarchical QP.
 This method sequentially solves a series of QP subproblems with tasks from high to low priorities; lower-priority QPs produce solutions within the combined null space of all preceding QPs~\cite{Escande_HQP_humanoid}.
 The sequential solve of QP terminates either when it successfully solves all subproblems or when it encounters an infeasible subproblem and thus skips all the remaining low-priority tasks~\cite{de_lasa_feature-based_2010}.
 Hierarchical QP is essentially equivalent to the closed-form stack-of-tasks approach, with the benefit of incorporating inequality constraints more naturally.
 However, solving multiple QP subproblems imposes significant computation and memory burdens.
 Additionally, the hierarchical QP inherits a common issue of OSC: the task Jacobians becomes rank-deficient when approaching singularities, which induce large unstable movements~\cite{pfeiffer_singularity_2018}.

-In contrast, weighted QP addresses these issues via arbitrating dynamic tasks as \textit{soft constraints} in cost functions, using weights to express their relative priority.
+In contrast to hierarchical QP, which solves tasks in a strict order, weighted QP resolves task conflicts by treating dynamic tasks as \textit{soft constraints} within the cost functions, with weights indicating their relative priority.
 Therefore, weighted QP can be regarded as a special case of hierarchical QP with only one hierarchy or vice-versa as documented in~\cite{bouyarmane2018tac}.
 Such a setup enjoys the benefit of solving only a single optimization, which is faster than a hierarchical QP and can be further accelerated by exploiting sparsity and warm-start.
 However, tuning weight parameters can be burdensome for a large number of tasks, and can lead to instability~\cite{djeha2023tro}.
 Even with well-tuned parameters, the loss of strict task priorities means low-priority tasks can interfere with high-priority ones.
 Nevertheless, weighted QP is still widely applied in many robotics studies due to its easy setup and computation efficiency compared with hierarchical QP.
 For example, many of the weighted QP methods were designed during the DARPA Robotics Challenge~\cite{koolen2016design, siyuan_JFR, Kuindersma2016, hopkins2015compliant}.